 The possibilities for the future of Deep Learning are endless.
 As algorithms and technology advances, we may see models that use less training cases to learn, maybe diving into unsupervised learning.
 This could kick start a race between global companies.
 Apple has recently been on a hiring mission, seeking 80-plus AI experts to help make Siri smarter than Google Now or Microsoft's Cortana.
 Google paid $400 million for DeepMind who specialised in Deep Learning, with Deep Learning experts commanding seven-figure salaries.
-They are the Premier League Footballers for the programming world.
+They are the Premier League Footballers of the programming world.

-There's a simple reason why, when it comes to Deep Learning and AI, Google are one of, if not the, market leaders, when it comes to DL.
+There's a simple reason why, when it comes to Deep Learning and AI, Google are one of, if not the, market leaders.
 Data!
 They have it coming out of their ears.
 We have seen that the more training cases you have for your model, the better it becomes at predictions.
 Apple, in this scenario, are hamstrung by their own privacy policies.
 As an iPhone encrypts and holds data on the device itself, Apple has little user data to exploit.
 A former Apple employee told Reuters that Siri retains user data for six months, but Apple Maps user data can be gone in as little as 15 minutes.
 This pales in comparison to the amount of data that Google aggregates from Android users around the globe.
 Potentially, this disparity may stifle Apple advances in AI-driven technology, and especially where big data is essential to refine and perfect the learning process.

 Eventually we may see Neural networks running on our mobile devices.
 Mobile device may have the ability to conduct machine learning tasks locally, opening up a wide range of opportunities for object recognition, speech, face detection, and other innovations for mobile platforms.